Upwelling: Threats to upwelling ecosystems

 Besides directly causing the collapse of the ecosystem due to their absence, this can create problems in the ecosystem through a variety of other methods as well.
 The animals higher in the trophic levels may not completely starve to death and die off, but the decreased food supply could still hurt the populations.
 If animals do not get enough food, it will decrease their reproductive viability meaning that they will not breed as often or as successfully as usual.
 This can lead to a decreasing population, especially in species that do not breed often under normal circumstances or become reproductively mature late in life.
-Another problem is that the decrease in the population of a species due to fisheries can lead to a decrease in genetic diversity, resulting in a decrease in bio-diversity of a species.
+Another problem is that the decrease in the population of a species due to fisheries can lead to a decrease in genetic diversity, resulting in a decrease in biodiversity of a species.
 If the species diversity is decreased significantly, this could cause problems for the species in an environment that is so variable and quick-changing; they may not be able to adapt, which could result in a collapse of the population or ecosystem.

 Another threat to the productivity and ecosystems of upwelling regions is El Niño-Southern Oscillation (ENSO) system, or more specifically El Niño events.
 During the normal period and La Niña events, the easterly trade winds are still strong, which continues to drive the process of upwelling.
 However, during El Niño events, trade winds are weaker, causing decreased upwelling in the equatorial regions as the divergence of water north and south of the equator is not as strong or as prevalent.
 The coastal upwelling zones diminish as well since they are wind driven systems, and the wind is no longer a very strong driving force in these areas.
 As a result, global upwelling drastically decreases, causing a decrease in productivity as the waters are no longer receiving nutrient-rich water.
 Without these nutrients, the rest of the trophic pyramid cannot be sustained, and the rich upwelling ecosystem will collapse.